emintham/myblog/src/content/blog/how-i-write-rfcs.md

 from the simple and show how each piece of complexity is justified.
 Sometimes, it requires breaking the solution into multiple pieces and presenting them separately the same way you would modularize your code.
-Take note, however, of *over-simplification*, you want to skip nit picky details but not crucial details that masks fundamental flaws.
+Take note, however, of _over-simplification_, you want to skip nit picky details but not crucial details that masks fundamental flaws.

 ### Polishing

-After I am done with a draft, I will usually just put it aside for some time and take a walk to clear my head.
-I will then come back to it and read it from start to end a couple times, making sure it flows well and is easy to read.
+After I am done with a draft, I will usually just put it aside for some time and come back to it fresh, looking for any errors and omissions I may have made as well as making sure it flows well.
+It would also be a good idea at this time to start cutting sentences/ideas, delegating less important information to the appendix to focus the narrative.

 Once I am reasonably happy with the draft, I will export it as markdown and pass it to an assistant again for more polishing.
-It is key that you start a new conversation so that the assistant is not tainted by the previous context-- some assistants have a tendency to become fixated and double down on their opinions.
-I will use something akin to the following:
+Start a new conversation so that the assistant is not tainted by the previous context-- some assistants have a tendency to become fixated and double down on their opinions.
+An example prompt:

 ```
 Please review this RFC and provide feedback on clarity and flow.
 Identify logical
 gaps, alternative designs, and any potential simplifications to the design.
-Please also note down any unmentioned risks and failure modes not considered
+Please identify any unmentioned risks and failure modes not considered
-in the document as well as mitigation strategies.
-Finally, please provide
-a list of assumptions, both explicit and implicit within the RFC and assess
+in the document and suggest mitigation strategies.
+Finally, please highlight the assumptions, both explicit and implicit, within the RFC and assess
 their validity.
 Identify key assumptions that will make or break the
 proposed design or the project as a whole.
 ```

-Not all the output at this stage is valid.
-The assistant will sometimes make invalid assumptions about the context you are working under or simply hallucinate certain situations that are improbable.
-Use your best judgement.
-If everything goes well, this will not identify any major issues and will help you figure out if there are key risks that you have not considered or crucial assumptions that your project rests upon.
-This is especially important for the ongoing health of the project-- if key assumptions are violated during the implementation, it may lead to a design that does not meet its stated goals.

-If you have not yet done so, write down the list of assumptions and risks into your document and how you plan to monitor or mitigate their risks.
-This should be an ongoing process and the team should reconvene to discuss whether the design still makes sense if the assumptions are violated.
-Minor divergences and "patches" to the design as assumptions keep changing can lead to catastrophic failure modes or unmaintainable designs if the team is not careful.
+Take note of the assumptions and risks and write it down somewhere, I have found out the hard way that even minor divergences and "patches" to the design as assumptions change can lead to catastrophic failure modes or unmaintainable designs if the team is not careful.

-### Final Review

-Sleep on the document for a few days, give it a final read and then start circulating it for review.
-Start small with a few colleagues who understand the problem well and slowly expand the audience to include more people.

-#### Retrospective
+### Retrospective

-In parallel with the RFC being reviewed, I will also take note and try to internalize the blind spots or issues that I missed during the entire process.
+In parallel with the RFC being reviewed, I will also record the blind spots or issues that I missed during the entire process to improve myself and the process.
-I am seeking to

-1. Improve myself technically and round out any technical gaps I have that the assistant was able to identify.
-2. Improve the writing process and how I use the assistant to help me.

-The assistant should be a tool to propel you forward and improve yourself, not a crutch to lean on forever.
-It has the context and knowledge of the world but is not creative enough to come up with completely novel ideas *yet*.

-[^rfc-sidenote]: If your company does not yet have such a document or process, consider introducing it.
-It can be a great way to get feedback on ideas and surface potential problems before someone comes out from their coding cave with an unmaintainable PR that no one can understand.
-[^non-tech-writing]: I have a slightly modified process for other non-technical writing that I will cover in a future post.
-[^rag]: Another avenue for experimentation would be to dump all these context into a vector database and use RAG on it.
-Perhaps someone can experiment and let me know how it goes.
+[^shannon-creative]:
-[^shannon-creative]: This is a great way in general to solve problems and I learnt it from Claude Shannon's speech on [Creative Thinking](https://jamesclear.com/great-speeches/creative-thinking-by-claude-shannon).
+    This is a great way in general to solve problems and I learnt it from Claude Shannon's speech on [Creative Thinking](https://jamesclear.com/great-speeches/creative-thinking-by-claude-shannon).
     I highly recommend reading it if you are interested in the topic and additionally also recommend this [biography](https://www.goodreads.com/book/show/32919530-a-mind-at-play) of Shannon.

 [^cfa]: Let me know in the comments below if you have suggestions for these!
-[^maintain]: So long as you take care to update it as things change.
-[^long-ctx]: If your assistant works with long contexts, this may not be that much of a problem.
-[^prj-ctx]: In particular, if your company has a habit of over-engineering or creating in-house versions of software, explaining the context and problems that those solutions were trying to address in the first place can be a useful exercise in reflecting on whether those assumptions are still valid and should be revisited.